AI4OS Modules Template

 • author_name: Author name(s) (and/or your organization/company/team).
 If many, separate by comma.

-• open_source_license: Choose open source license, default is MIT.
+• open_source_license: Choose one of the licenses (default is MIT).
 More info.

-• docker_baseimage: Docker image your Dockerfile starts from (FROM <docker_baseimage>) (don’t provide the tag here), (e.g. tensorflow/tensorflow ).
+• docker_baseimage: Docker image your Dockerfile starts from (FROM <docker_baseimage>).
+Do not provide the tag here.

-Based on your answers, we will fill the template and create your project repository (linked to your git_base_url)
+Based on your answers, we will fill the template and create your project repository (linked to AI4OS Hub).

-Each repository has two branches: master (to commit stable changes) and test (to test features without disrupting your users).
+Each repository has three branches: main (to commit stable changes), test (to test features without disrupting your users) and dev (to develop new features).

-You have to ways to create your project from the Template.
+You have two ways to create your project from the Template.

 Via User Interface